 Preschool teachers prepare children for kindergarten by introducing concepts they will explore further in kindergarten and elementary school.
 They also plan and carry out classroom activities that promote different areas of child development, such as language, motor, and social skills.

 Education and training requirements for early childhood educators vary based on settings and state regulations.
 Preschool teachers in Head Start programs nationwide must have a bachelor’s degree in early childhood education or a related field; those with a degree in a related field must have experience teaching preschool-age children.
 In public schools, preschool teachers are generally required to have at least a bachelor’s degree in early childhood education or a related field.

-Employment of preschool teachers is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
-The number of preschool-aged children is expected to increase; however, their share of the overall population should remain constant.
+Employment of preschool teachers is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Growth is expected due to a continued focus on the importance of early childhood education.